-The district is preparing for situations in which one or more school buildings need to close due to a significant number of students or staff testing positive for COVID-19, or a considerable regional increase in COVID-19 cases.
+The district has prepared for situations in which one or more school buildings or grades need to close due to a significant number of students or staff either testing positive for COVID-19 or being forced to quarantine, or a considerable regional increase in COVID-19 cases.
 All such decisions will be made after either direction from the state government or consultation with local health agencies.